ram535/website/content/projects/textEditorDart/part02.md

 +++
-title = "Part02"
+title = "Part02 modifying index.html"
 date = 2017-09-24T16:27:46+02:00
 +++

-We are going to start really simple.
-The first thing we have to do is to create a html file.
-This file is the entry point of the whole program.
+`index.html` is the entry point of the whole program.

-We are goint to called it `index.html`.
+We are going to add a textarea tag with these propierties id="editor", 80 columns width and autofocus.

 ``` html
 <!DOCTYPE html>